phoenix492/StrangeJourney/REJECTED_MODS.md

 Free, instant, cheap to produce, and simple to set up teleportation makes worlds feel smaller and both exploring and transportation infrastructure less rewarding.

 #### Extreme Reactors
 Over-tuned, “be all end all” power production method.
-Obsoletes other power generation methods.
+Obviates other power generation methods.

 #### Refined Storage
 Too easy to set up, too simple to expand.
 AE2 and even other quirky storage systems are often ignored in favor of agressively scaling RS systems upwards.